HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

 ### DB2 instance

 The tests used a c5.2xlarge remote DB2 instance for the core database.
-Refer to the following DB2 setup details:
+See the following DB2 setup details:

 **c5.2xlarge remote DB2 instance**